antronerds/r2-training-courses/docs/Microarray_analysis_-_Using_Tumor_Colon_datasets.md

 **Question 9a: Finding genetic causes**

 Because we know that DNA repair genes play an important role in microsatellite (in) stability, we can use a set of DNA repair genes to examine whether these genes are differentially expressed between MSI and MSS tumors.
-Go back to the previous settings for "Finding differentially expressed genes" and then select from 'GeneCategory' the â€˜DNA repairâ€™ genes.
+Go back to the previous settings for "Finding differentially expressed genes" and then select from 'Gene set' the *DNA repair* genes.
 There are 247 genes annotated as DNA repair genes.

 How many of the DNA repair genes have a higher expression in MSI tumors, and how many have a higher expression in MSS tumors?